CM12-1-Douglas/android_vendor_amazon_douglas/README.md

-Vendor blobs for build cm12 for the Amazon Fire HD8 2017.
+Vendor blobs for the Amazon Fire HD8 2017 aka "douglas" for build Android 5.X based ROMs.